hotio/website/docs/containers/jellyfin.md

 You can also find tags that reference a commit or version number.

-## Configuration location
+## Configuration

-Your jellyfin configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.
 The following jellyfin path locations are used by default.

 ```shell
 JELLYFIN_CONFIG_DIR="/config/app"